bisdn/bisdn.github.io/network_configuration/vrrp.md

 directory.
-The /etc/keepalived/samples/ subdirectory contains a lot of examples on how different scenarios can be configured, but please be aware that your switch platform may not be able to run all of these scenarios out-of-the-box since not all of the needed software is installed or even available.
+The /etc/keepalived/samples/ subdirectory contains a lot of examples on how different scenarios can be configured, but please be aware that your switch platform may not be able to run all of these scenarios out-of-the-box since not all of the needed software is installed, or even available.
 To get started with keepalived, the following section provides a simple scenario in which a IPv4 address is shared between two switches/routers.
 This example could be used as base to configure a redundant router as gateway on spine switches in